Last updated June 4, 2019.

 Tips for Hiring a Web Designer

 Please, please do yourself a favor and do what I didn’t do.
 Ask questions and demand to see their work.
 Don’t assume that the images and pictures (and even reviews) are accurate.
+Make sure you take your time picking a web designer and just don’t jump because they have two good reviews.
+Ask the questions, look at their work, and dig deep.

 Make sure that you look beyond their flashy front page.
 Pay attention to the little things.
 Are buttons centered?
 Is the text easy to read?
 Is navigation usable?